 - Eribulin (Halaven)

 - Ixabepilone (Ixempra)

-A patient may receive one drug at a time or combinations of different drugs at the same time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
 Research has shown that combinations of certain drugs are sometimes more effective than single drugs for adjuvant treatment.
-The following drugs or combinations of drugs may be used as adjuvant therapy to treat breast cancer:
+The following drugs or combinations of drugs may be used as adjuvant therapy for early-stage and locally advanced breast cancer: